brpandey/leetcode-notes/graph.md

 * A BFS approach of above graph could be:

-Iteration 0: Start with seed element, add it to queue
+Initial Step: Start with seed element, add it to queue

 | 1 |
 |---|